Ancient synagogues in Israel

-Ancient synagogues in Israel refers to synagogues in the modern State of Israel, built by the Jewish and Samaritan communities from antiquity to the Early Islamic period.
+Ancient synagogues in Israel refers to synagogues located in Israel built by communities of Jews and Samaritans from antiquity to the Early Islamic period.

-The designation ancient synagogues in Israel requires careful definition.
-Many very old synagogues have been discovered in archaeological digs.
+The designation of ancient synagogues in Israel requires careful definition.
+Many ancient synagogues have been discovered in archaeological digs.
 Some synagogues have been destroyed and rebuilt several times on the same site, so, while the site or congregation may be ancient, the building may be modern.